AlexandreAdam/score_models/docs/front_page.md

 ## Scope of the package

 This package is intended to
-1. Store neural network architectures useful for score-based models (SBM);
+1. Store neural network architectures for score-based models (SBM);
-2. Provide methods to train SBM and sample from them;
+2. Provide methods to train and sample from SBM;
 3. Provide utilities for SBM.

 This package is not intended to be a general-purpose machine learning library nor a general-purpose sampler package.